AntonIVT/Optimization/README.md

 return_cmp:
     ret
 ```
-And as you can see I compare string by 8 bytes, because on previous step I've changed fictionary format.
+And as you can see I compare string by 8 bytes, because on previous step I've changed dictionary format.
 So that's why it's a little fast than standart *strcmp*:
 ![Vtune5](https://github.com/AntonIVT/Optimization/blob/main/images/Vtune5.png)
+And total time with *mstrcm* is **29.694s**.

 ### CRC32 optimization

-I noticed that CRC32 was implemented in hardware when I looked at the disassembled function:
+In the disassembler I noticed that CRC32 was implemented in hardware when I looked at the disassembled function:
 ```Assembly
     ...
     mov    rax,QWORD PTR [rbp-0x10]